LearnWeb3DAO/What-is-Blockchain/README.md

 By storing data in a peer to peer network of nodes, the blockchain is a decentralized network.
 This has significant benefits over the traditional approach of storing data in a centralized manner.
 There are significant examples of problems with centralization - a few of which we will list here:

-- Data breaches in centralized systems expose lot of data
+- Data breaches in centralized systems expose a lot of data
 - Centralized authorities can censor and shut down speech
 - Reliance on a central authority means upstream problems affect downstream consumers (e.g. AWS going down means most of the internet goes down with it)